openbci-archive/_DEPRECATED_OpenBCI-V2hardware/Arduino/Libraries/ADS1299/README.txt

 	For daisy-chaining in the future, we will route a GPIO to the START pin and header socket.

-	You must remeber to get out of Read Data Continuous mode if you want to read/write, and do other register things.
+	You must remember to get out of Read Data Continuous mode if you want to read/write, and do other register things.